 NEED ASSISTANCE?

-The Immune Deficiency Foundation has a great handbook on how to handle insurance issues and questions.
-Search for the IDF Health Insurance Toolkit in the Patient Insurance Center.
+Additionally, the Immune Deficiency Foundation has a great handbook on how to handle insurance issues and questions.
+Search for the IDF Health Insurance Toolkit at their website, primaryimmune.org.

 If your brand of medication is (or is not) on the formulary, it can affect how much money you or your family will have to pay for the drug as out-of-pocket costs or co-pays.

-When it comes to immunoglobulin (Ig) treatment, each brand of Ig is considered to be a different treatment, because there are important differences in how each brand of these plasma-derived products is made.
-As a result, different brands of Ig treatment are not considered to be interchangeable (or identical), according to medical experts.1
+When it comes to immune globulin (IG) treatment, each brand of IG is considered to be a different treatment, because there are important differences in how each brand of these plasma-derived products is made.
+As a result, different brands of IG treatment are not considered to be interchangeable (or identical), according to medical experts and the Immune Deficiency Foundation.

-When you’re prescribed CUVITRU, our Takeda Patient Support specialists are here for you.
+When you’re prescribed CUVITRU, our specialists at Takeda Patient Support are here for you.
 They’ll help you understand what’s covered, what’s not, and what to do next.
 Because our goal is to help make your journey a little easier.
-Visit TakedaPatientSupport.com to learn more.
+Visit TakedaPatientSupport.com for details.

 If your insurance plan has special rules for brand-name drugs, you or your family should make sure your doctor is aware of them.
-For example, tell your doctor if your prescription for Ig needs to be worded in a special way to make sure you get exactly what the doctor wants you to receive.
-Depending on your state of residence, the doctor may need to write "Dispense as written (DAW)," "Brand necessary," or other statements on the prescription to ensure that the pharmacy dispenses the exact brand of Ig that was prescribed.
+For example, tell your doctor if your prescription for IG needs to be worded in a special way to make sure you get exactly what the doctor wants you to receive.
+Depending on the state you live in, the doctor may need to write “Dispense as written (DAW),” “Brand necessary,” or other statements on the prescription to ensure that the pharmacy dispenses the exact brand of IG that was prescribed.